PeterZs/VolumeDiffusion/readme.md

 Also, you can use different prompts for diffusion generation and refinement.
 This is useful when generating complicated object with multiple concepts and attributes:

 ```
-python inference.py --prompt "a yellow hat with a bunny ear on top" --prompt_refine "a yellow hat with a white bunny ear on top" --image_channel 4
+python inference.py --prompt "a teapot with a spout and handle" --prompt_refine "a blue teapot with a spout and handle" --image_channel 4
 ```

 ## Training